 An electro-chemical proprietary enhancement process called the “Zachery Treatment” has been promoted as an alternative to traditional stabilization that improves both durability and evenness of color.

-Turquoise itself is not dyed frequently.
+Turquoise itself isn’t dyed frequently.
 However, howlite, a white and grey-veined mineral, readily accepts dye.
-Blue-dyed howlites are often found for sale.
-Unfortunately, they’re not always labeled as “faux turquoises.”
-Sometimes, howlite in its natural (albeit unremarkable) state is sold under the misnomer “white turquoise.”
+Blue-dyed howlites often make their way to market.
+Unfortunately, they don’t always carry “faux turquoise” labels.
+Sometimes, vendors sell howlite in its natural (albeit unremarkable) state under the misnomer “white turquoise.”
 Buyer beware.
 There’s no such thing.

 Dyed magnesite can also resemble turquoise.
 In recent years, this material has gained popularity as a simulant.
 If properly disclosed, this is acceptable.
-If not, beware beware, again.
+If not, again, buyer beware.

-Beware of “yellow turquoise” imported from China.
-There are stones that do have a natural light yellow-green color.
-However, some very bright sunshine or butter-yellow dyed pieces are being offered without much effort to discriminate them from the non-dyed material.
+Beware of “yellow turquoise” imported from China as well.
+Some stones do indeed have a natural light yellow-green color.
+However, vendors offer some very bright sunshine or butter-yellow dyed pieces without much effort to discriminate them from the non-dyed material.

-- Plastic impregnation, sometimes with dye: improves durability and color, common, stable.
-Detection, low specific gravity, hot point, magnification.
+Plastic impregnation, sometimes with dye: improves durability and color, common, stable.
+Detect with low specific gravity, hot point, magnification.

-- Dying with shoe polish: enhances webbing, common, stable except to acetone, detect by wiping with acetone.
+Dyeing with shoe polish: enhances webbing, common, stable except to acetone.
+Detect by wiping with acetone.

-- Epoxy backing: adds strength and weight, common, may separate, detected by sight.
+Epoxy backing: adds strength and weight, common, may separate.
+Detect by sight.

 Please note: hot point and dye testing are destructive tests.
-They should only be conducted as a last resort.
+Conduct them only as a last resort for identification.